 He looks across the table.
 Priya is already on it.

 Tom nods slowly.
-“So alpha and power are us deciding how cautious we want to be in each direction.”
+“So the dials are us deciding how cautious to be in each direction.”

 Maya looks at Lee.
 “So the experiment can’t really prove anything in any sane window.”